mivade/IonMD/README.rst

 Future Features
 ===============

-Some things that are planned for future releases:
+Some things that are planned (or possible) for the future:

 * Better stability -> less random initial conditions could help this
+* Converting from raw double arrays to either std::vector or possibly `Armadillo <http://arma.sourceforge.net/>`_ (mostly for code readability more than anything else)

 Known Bugs
 ==========